Shopify Customer Analytics

 Orders Count analytics per customer

-Here’s how to map Orders Count per customer data into your Mixtable Customer Analytics spreadsheet:
+Here's how to map Orders Count data into your Mixtable Customer Analytics spreadsheet:

 - In your Customers worksheet, select an empty column (or insert a new one).
-Then click Set Sync from the column header.
+Then click Link from the column header.

 -